 Since the GI of besan is low, the carbohydrates will be absorbed slowly by the blood, which will prevent increase of blood sugar levels to alarming heights in persons with diabetes.
 Thus, we can say that GI is a crucial factor to be considered in any food when deciding whether it is good for diabetes.
 Hence, we can conclude that besan flour is good for diabetes.

 Thus, the above information reveals that besan is good for persons with diabetes.
-It has a low GI.
+Besan glycemic index is 6.
 Moreover, it consists of nutrients like folic acid, vitamin B6, fibre, phosphorus, magnesium, vitamin B1, iron, vitamin B3, zinc, potassium, vitamin B2, calcium, sodium, calories, proteins, carbs, healthy fats.
 All these nutrients in besan prove it to be healthy for diabetes.
 It has various benefits against diabetes.
 It can be consumed in various forms.

 No, besan does not increase the blood sugar level.
 Instead, it has less GI, which makes it suitable for consumption for people with diabetes.